ssirimilla/power-analysis/README.md

   frameborder="0"
 ></iframe>

+Now I perform the permutation test:
-- Null hypothesis - Missingness of `CUSTOMERS.AFFECTED` is independent of IS_HURRICANE.
+- Null hypothesis - Missingness of `CUSTOMERS.AFFECTED` is independent of `IS_HURRICANE`.
-- Alternative hypothesis - Missingness of `CUSTOMERS.AFFECTED` depends on IS_HURRICANE.
+- Alternative hypothesis - Missingness of `CUSTOMERS.AFFECTED` depends on `IS_HURRICANE`.

-Test statistic will be the difference in proportion missing between hurricane and non-hurricane outages
+Test statistic will be the difference in proportion missing between hurricane and non-hurricane outages.

+<iframe
+  src="assets/finalplot1a.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+After 10000 trials, I get a p-value of <mark>0</mark>, so we reject the null hypothesis.
+This indicates that hurricane-related outages are significantly less likely to have missing customer counts.

+---

+Now I check the graph for `MONTH` when `CUSTOMERS.AFFECTED` is missing or not missing.

+<iframe
+  src="assets/finalplot2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Now I perform the permutation test:
+- Null hypothesis - Missingness of `CUSTOMERS.AFFECTED` is independent of `MONTH`.
+- Alternative hypothesis - Missingness of `CUSTOMERS.AFFECTED` depends on `MONTH`.
+Test statistic will be the total variation distance (TVD).

+<iframe
+  src="assets/finalplot2a.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 # Hypothesis Testing
 ---